shamsudeen-babu/PDF-reader/README.md

 # 📄 Chat with your PDF

-A beginner-friendly Streamlit app that lets you upload a PDF and ask questions about it using AI.
+A beginner-friendly AI app that lets you upload a PDF and ask questions about it using AI.

 ---

 ## 📸 What It Does

-Upload any text-based PDF and ask it questions in plain English — the AI reads the document and answers based on its content.

-- ✅ Upload a single PDF file
+- ✅ Upload any text-based PDF
-- ✅ Extracts text from all pages
+- ✅ Automatically reads and indexes the PDF
 - ✅ Ask any question about the PDF content
-- ✅ AI answers using Groq's LLM (GPT-OSS model)
+- ✅ AI finds the most relevant parts and answers
-- ✅ Shows word count of the uploaded PDF
+- ✅ Shows which parts of PDF were used to answer
-- ✅ Handles scanned/unreadable PDFs gracefully
-- ✅ Clean and simple web interface using Streamlit
+- ✅ Smart search using FAISS vector store

 ---